MolecularBioinformatics/GEMCAT/README.md

 A computational toolbox associated with the manuscript entitled "GEMCAT - A new algorithm for gene expression-based prediction of metabolic alterations".
 Cite using: https://www.biorxiv.org/content/10.1101/2024.01.15.575710v1

+Note: We are still refining the tool.
+Particularly, GEMCAT does not yet provide guidance for significance of predicted changes or any other measure of prediction quallity.
+We suggest to filter the predictions  for consistency.
+We do not recomment to prefilter the transcriptomics and proteomics data based on significance as this is affecting the network coverage which might negatively impact the prediction quallity as genes/proteins not present in the dataset are assumed to be unchanged.

 ## Compatibility
 The package is tested for compatibility with Python >= 3.10 on Ubuntu and Windows.